Tobacco smoking: Demographics

 As of 2000, smoking was practiced by around 1.22 billion people.
 At current rates of 'smoker replacement' and market growth, this may reach around 1.9 billion in 2025.

 Smoking may be up to five times more prevalent among men than women in some communities, although the gender gap usually declines with younger age.
 In some developed countries smoking rates for men have peaked and begun to decline, while for women they continue to climb.

 As of 2002, about twenty percent of young teenagers (13–15) smoked worldwide.
 80,000 to 100,000 children begin smoking every day, roughly half of whom live in Asia.
-Half of those who begin smoking in adolescent years are projected to go on to smoke for 15 to 20 years.
+Half of those who start smoking in adolescent years are projected to go on to smoke for 15 to 20 years.
 As of 2019 in the United States, roughly 800,000 high school students smoke.

 The World Health Organization (WHO) states that "Much of the disease burden and premature mortality attributable to tobacco use disproportionately affect the poor".
 Of the 1.22 billion smokers, 1 billion of them live in developing or transitional economies.
-Rates of smoking have leveled off or declined in the developed world.
+Smoking rates have leveled off or declined in the developed world.
 In the developing world, however, tobacco consumption is rising by 3.4% per year as of 2002.

 The WHO in 2004 projected 58.8 million deaths to occur globally, from which 5.4 million are tobacco-attributed, and 4.9 million as of 2007.
 As of 2002, 70% of the deaths are in developing countries.
 As of 2017, smoking causes one in ten deaths worldwide, with half of those deaths in the US, China, India and Russia.